 Psychology 387.
 Biofeedback, 3 cr.
-Prereq: Psychology 6 credits in Psychology, English 125.
+Prereq: 6 credits in Psychology, English 125.

 Theories, research and applications of biofeedback, the concept of self regulation; management of electromyographic (EMG), thermal, electrodermal (GSR, SPR) and electroencephalographic (EEG), responses and processes; implications of Biofeedback for clinical psychology, psychiatry, medicine, dentistry, rehabilitation, education and research; hands on experience with, and demonstration of, instrumentation and methods during laboratory component.
+Not offered on a regular basis.